morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 This is a very solid adapter that does its job.
 No problems to report.

-Additional adapters will be added as time permits.
+Additional adapters with the rtl8811cu chipset will be added as time permits.
 If you have suggestions for adapters that should be included here, please let me know in `issues`.

 -----